How do I get the most out of Twixtor?

 A common question here is what is the best camera settings so we get the best Twixtor results.
 Many cameras offer aside control for the shutter speed, options for FPS, resolution, compression rate, progressive or interlaced modes.

-A general rule of thumb would be the more frames per second you have the better.
-That would be 720P 60 FPS is recommended over 1080P 24 FPS for example, or even 1080 60i over 1080 30P.
-Also the shortest possible shutter speed resulting in the less possible motion blur streaks in the image will help Twixtor as well.
-Of course the “thruthness” of all this is relative to does these settings produce without Twixtor a good image quality.
-Fast exposure in not as well lighten areas can create annoying video noise, or some cameras might compress too much the image at higher frame rates…
+A general rule of thumb is that the more frames per second you have, the better.
+For example, 720P 60 FPS is recommended over 1080P 24 FDS, or even 1080 60i over 1080 30P.
+The shortest possible shutter speed resulting in the fewest possible motion blur streaks in the image will help Twixtor as well.
+Of course, use common sense here……don’t use a higher frame rate or shutter speed if the image doesn’t look good before you even get to using Twixtor.
+For example, fast exposure areas that are not as well lighted can create annoying video noise, or some cameras at higher frame rates might produce compression artifacts.
+These “bad” images are not only visually problematic, they can also serve to confuse Twixtor’s tracking.

 Some camera manuals will tell you to shoot with longer shutter speed and we just say the less motion blur the better for the motion analysis.
 Some people actually use our RSMB regular (ReelSmart Motion Blur) after the fact to create a more filmic look.